BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 # WIP
 ## Overview

-This level creation guide aims to cover all the basic knowledge that you need to know to be able to create some basic levels.
-It was written for Virtual photography/Screenarchery in mind.
-It doesn't cover things that you need to know to create actual gameplay levels.
+This level creation guide aims to cover the basic knowledge needed to create a new level using MoonGlasses (the unlocked toolkit).
+It is written for virtual photography / screen archery in mind; it will not cover things you need to know to create actual gameplay levels.

-Please let me know if there are useful tips, keybinds,and other simplifications.
+Please let us know if you have any useful tips or keybinds to add!

-Some sections were copied from Larian's wiki https://docs.larian.game/ because they have a better explanation.
+Some sections are copied from [Larian's wiki](https://docs.larian.game/).

 ## Project setup

-First you `Create` a new project,
+First, `Create` a new project and name it.
+We'll name this LevelGuide (LG).

 ![creating-a-new-level-create-project.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-create-project.webp)

 Name it whatever you want, and then press `Create`.
-I'm going for LevelGuide.

 ![creating-a-new-level-5-project-name.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-5-project-name.webp)

-After some time, the toolkit will finally open `Level browser`, where you also press `Create` to create a new level.
+After some time, the toolkit will finally open the `Level browser`, where you will see the option to create a new level if you've properly installed MoonGlasses.
+Press `Create` to create a new level.

 ![creating-a-new-level-6-create-level.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-6-create-level.webp)

+Choose a template: we suggest Basic_Level_A, which has a basic terrain map, lighting and atmosphere triggers, start points, an AI seeder, and a light probe.

 Name the new level.
-As a good habit you should follow some sort of a naming convention.
-I personally use Larian's, but instead of Region name (e.g. WLD_Main_A, SCL_, BGO_) in the begining, I use `ProjectName_LevelName`, or something like `LG_MyNewPrettyLevel`.
+As a good habit, you should follow some sort of a naming convention.
+We'll use something similar to Larian's — but, instead of starting with the region (e.g. WLD_Main_A, SCL_, BGO_, etc.), we'll start with our project name.
+So we'll call this `LG_MyNewPrettyLevel`.

-Once you name your level, press `Create` one more time.
+Press `Create` one more time.

 ![creating-a-new-level-7-name-level.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-7-name-level.webp)